 - Measles remains endemic in many parts of the world, and several high profile outbreaks are occurring in parts of North America.

 - Immunization is the best way to protect against measles.
 Individuals travelling outside of North America, and to areas of known measles activity within North America, should ensure they are adequately protected prior to travelling.

 - Clinicians should consider measles in patients presenting with fever and rash and other measles symptoms (cough, runny nose, conjunctivitis), among those with recent travel or who have had known contact with a case of measles.

 Cases in Ontario (Epidemiological Summary)

-As of August 2, 2019, a total of 13 laboratory-confirmed cases of measles have been reported in Ontario.
-Eleven are index cases and two are secondary cases.
-All but one of the eleven index cases are associated with travel outside Canada.
+As of November 14, 2019, a total of 14 laboratory-confirmed cases of measles have been reported in Ontario.
+The most recent case occurred on November 8, 2019 (date of rash onset).
+Twelve are index cases and two are secondary cases.
+All but one of the twelve index cases are associated with travel outside Canada.

 For more information on historical trends visit our Reportable Disease Trends in Ontario tool for measles.